David Harker was appointed Chair of the Pensions Advisory

 responsible for our technical material and casework.
 In August

 2010, Tony was appointed to his current role, Head of Dispute

 Tony is a Fellow of the Pensions Management Institute.

-Head of policy and technical development
+Head of policy, technical & advocacy

 Head of information and guidance